timotheecour/D_vs_nim/README.md

 ```

 * how to compose arbitrary ranges/iterators in Nim?

+* how to define a slice of type T from ptr + length?
+cf https://github.com/nim-lang/Nim/issues/5437 feature-request pointer size pair, (openArray as value) #5437

 ## nim questions (answered)
 * are there real immutable variables in nim ?